 Parts & Repair

 My instrument is in need of repair.
-Where can I take my instrument for service?
+Where can I take it for service?

 Your local Collings dealer is usually the best place to start.
 Many repair issues can be resolved by simple adjustments to the nut, saddle, or truss rod.
 Your dealer can most often help in this area and can also rule out the causes of common problems.
 Alternatively, we offer warranty repair services at our shop.
 Your dealer can usually assist you in packaging and shipping your guitar to our shop if needed.
 Please visit our repairs page for more detailed information.

 I love my guitar, but would like a different neck profile.
 Can you build a new neck for my guitar?

 It sounds relatively simple to build a new neck for a guitar, but it actually requires a great deal of time and effort to remove, build, finish, and replace a neck.
 Replacement necks start at $1500, so in most cases it makes more sense to trade/sell the guitar for a different model that was built with a neck profile that suits you better.